coderbunker/demoZuerich/Ansible/README.md

      - name: First Tasks
        other options

 To run the playbook you need a working SSH-Connection onto the host system.
-After this connection is established run the playbook by typing: ansible-playbook 'filepath'
+After this connection is established run the playbook by typing: ansible-playbook 'filepath'.
 A good Tutorial Link for SSH is: https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server

 Author